-At Girnhill Infant School we make music an enjoyable learning experience.
+At Girnhill Infant School it is our intent that we make music an enjoyable learning experience.
 We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all children.
 Our teaching focuses on developing the children’s ability to understand rhythm and follow a beat.
 Through singing songs, children learn about the structure and organisation of music.
 We teach them to listen and to appreciate different forms of music.
-Children develop descriptive skills in music lessons when learning about how music can represent different feelings and emotions.
-We also encourage children to discuss music in technical terms e.g. volume and pitch.
+Children develop descriptive language skills in music lessons when learning about how music can represent different feelings, emotions and narratives.
+We also teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 EYFS Curriculum Links: